Hotels & Lodgings in the Village Area

 The Bide-a-Wee is the second house on the left on River Street in the Village.
 It was operated by Charlotte and Frank Lobdell from 1920 to 1941.
 They catered to railroad workers and tourists alike.

 The Maple Cottage Owned by George Chesley from about 1920 to 1939.
 He could accommodate both summer boarders and auto parties.
 After World War 2 it was purchased by the Stoatemaiers and is currently operated as The Lawrencian Ski Club.

-The Woodbine Cottage was operated by Mrs A.F.
+The Woodbine Cottage was built in 1890 by Alba Charles Gray and Ida Story Gray.
+They had a lumber business and built this home in 1890 in Bartlett.
+They eventually sold the home and it was later operated by Mrs A.F.
 Bergeron in the 1930's.
 It was later occupied by Richard Jones and retains nearly all the character now as then.
 Upon Mr Jones death the property was willed to a group of his friends who utilize it as a vacation home.
 It is the second house east of the school.
 Just Across the street is the former Elms Inn operated by Mrya Smith and now the home of Cheryl and Richard Nealley.
-The building just to the east was a Sunoco Gas Station and repair shop operated by Elwood Dinsmore from the mid 1940's to the mid 1960's.
+The building just to the east was a Sunoco Gas Station and repair shop operated by Ellwood Dinsmore from the mid 1940's to the early 1970's.

 OBED HALL, Early Pioneer

 In 1790 Obed Hall's Tavern was probably located at the junction of today's Bear Notch Road and Route 302, today's park.
 Obed came to Bartlett from Madbury as an early Bartlett pioneer who became a prominent citizen, serving as Selectman, Town Treasurer, and was elected to Congress in 1810.
 In 1819 he ran for the Senate but did not win that election.
 Read the Hall Ancestry Here